 The story was initiated by a request on our Facebook site from Janette Lett in March 2018

 “I would be interested to know anything about Hartfield House.
 I have a photograph that was taken in the early forties but can’t find anything about it on the Internet.
 Please help.
-My in laws met there.
-My father in law worked for Alex Lawrie who moved his company to Hartfield from London just before the Second World War.
-My mother in law’s parents moved there because her father worked for Alex Lawrie.
-They lived in the cottages and mother in law’s sister went to the Hartfield primary school for a while.
+My in-laws met there.
+My father-in-law worked for Alex Lawrie who moved his company to Hartfield from London just before the Second World War.
+My mother-in-law’s parents moved there because her father worked for Alex Lawrie.
+They lived in the cottages and mother-in-law’s sister went to the Hartfield primary school for a while.
 Any information would be good.
 Thank you”

-One of our history ‘makers and collectors’ and long term resident of Hartfield, is Tommy Mitchell, whose family has been associated with Central Garage since the beginning.
+One of our history ‘makers and collectors’ and long term resident of Hartfield, was Tommy Mitchell, whose family has been associated with Central Garage since the beginning.
 Amongst his wartime collection there is a letter from Ron Leach with his reminiscences of working at Alex Lawrie which sets the scene beautifully as to how the name Hartfield House was used again.

 One of our other Facebook members, Richard Stuart-Pennink turned out to have a close connection with the Alex Lawrie Company as he explained: